mravanelli/pytorch-kaldi/README.md

 3. Setup the Config file.
-Go into the *cfg* folder, open a config file (e.g,*TIMIT_MLP.cfg*,*TIMIT_GRU.cfg*) and modify it according to your paths:
+- Go into the *cfg* folder
+- open a config file (e.g,*TIMIT_MLP.cfg*,*TIMIT_GRU.cfg*) and modify it according to your paths:
 - *tr_fea_scp* contains the list of features created with create_chunks.sh.
 - *tr_fea_opts* allows users to easily add normalizations, derivatives and other types of feature processing.
 - *tr_lab_folder* is the kaldi folder containing the alignments (labels).
 - *tr_lab_opts* allows users to derive context-dependent phone targets (when set to *ali-to-pdf*) or monophone targets (when set to *ali-to-phones --per-frame*).
-Please, modify the paths for dev and test data as well.
+- Please, modify the paths for dev and test data as well.

-Feel free to modify the DNN architecture and the other optimization parameters according to your needs.
+- Feel free to modify the DNN architecture and the other optimization parameters according to your needs.
 The required *count_file* (used to normalize the DNN posteriors before feeding the decoder and automatically created by kaldi when running s5 recipe) can be found here: *$KALDI_ROOT/egs/timit/s5/exp/dnn4_pretrain-dbn_dnn/ali_train_pdf.counts*.

-Use the option *use_cuda=1* for running the code on a GPU (strongly suggested).
+- Use the option *use_cuda=1* for running the code on a GPU (strongly suggested).
-Use the option *save_gpumem=0* to save gpu memory.
+- Use the option *save_gpumem=0* to save gpu memory.
 The code will be a little bit slower (about 10-15%), but it saves gpu memory.

 4. Run the experiment.
-Type the following command to run DNN training:
+- Type the following command to run DNN training:
 ```
 ./run_exp.sh cfg/baselines/TIMIT_MLP.cfg > log.log
 ```